 Car changing is a big deal

-An introduction to my new Skoda Octavia vRS Estate
+An introduction to my Skoda Octavia vRS Estate

-Let’s start with an introduction to my new car, starting with the performance.
+Here’s everything you need to know about my Octavia vRS Estate, starting with the performance.
 Under the bonnet is a 2.0-litre turbocharged engine with 265hp.
 It should be able to do 0-60mph in 6.5 seconds, but I might have to put that to the test at some point on the Carwow drag strip.

 Seeing as I spend a lot of time commuting up and down the motorway, fuel economy is important.
 It’s a shame that there’s no diesel Octavia vRS anymore, but this petrol model should return up to 40mpg.
 I’ve struggled to get more than 35mpg so far, but it’s still early days.